-The Novell Client for Windows must be installed on user workstations in order for users to access data seamlessly via a DFS junction.
+The Client for Open Enterprise Server for Windows must be installed on user workstations in order for users to access data seamlessly via a DFS junction.
 You can use the Novell Client for Windows 4.9 or higher for junctions that point to the target volume root.
 You must use Novell Client for Windows 4.91 SP4 or later for junctions that point to subdirectories on the target volume.